CiscoDevNet/Hyperflex-Hypercheck/ReadMe.txt

 Pre-requisite:  Script needs HX and ESXI root password information to check all conditions

 Steps:
-1) Download the tool(HXTool.tar) and upload to the controller VM.
+1) Download the tool(HXTool.py) and upload to the controller VM.

-2) Untar the file using below command: tar -xvf HXTool.tar
-3) Now run the python script file with below command:
+2) Now run the python script file with below command:
    a) For Test summary report:
       python HXTool.py
    b) For Test detail report:
       python HXTool.py detail
+3) Enter the HX root password.
-4) Enter the HX root password.
+4) Enter the ESXi root password.
-6) Script will display the result on the console and also creates each node report(HX Report 10.197.252.79.txt) and main report txt file(HX Tool Main Report.txt) in the HX_Report_<timestamp> folder.
+5) Script will display the result on the console and also creates each node report(HX Report 10.X.X.79.txt) and main report txt file(HX Tool Main Report.txt) in the HX_Report_<timestamp> folder.

 Test Details:
 Detail info of the test are available in the file(TestInfo.txt).